This is a guide to George Town on Pulau Penang, after all, one of my favorite cities in all of Asia.

 The Beaches

 Penang is an island, hence there are beaches.
-However, I would not necessarily recommend planning a beach vacation here; on this purpose, you should rather consider crossing over to Pulau Langkawi.
+However, I would not necessarily recommend planning a beach vacation here.
+For this purpose, you should rather consider crossing over to Pulau Langkawi.

-Nonetheless, it is hot in Malaysia, stuffing face at the restaurants and chasing art in the streets can be exhausting.
+Nonetheless, it is hot in Malaysia.
+Hence, stuffing face in restaurants and chasing art in the streets can be exhausting.
 You might wanna just stretch out on the fine white sand and take a refreshing dip in the ocean.

-The most popular beaches like Batu Ferringhi and Tanjung Bungah are located north of George Town and can be quickly reached by bus #101 e. g. from the Komtar bus terminal downtown.
+The most popular beaches like Batu Ferringhi and Tanjung Bungah are located north of George Town and can be quickly reached by bus #101 for instance from the Komtar bus terminal downtown.

 Nevertheless, Monkey Beach is said to be the nicest one and while I don’t know about that, I can confirm that it’s the most secluded – which doesn’t make it any cleaner, by the way.